hdrrocha/codewars/README.md

 # Codewars

-A simple CodeWars app that loads information from the Codewars  API to show you some of the skills you can use in Android development.
+A simple withi CodeWars data app that loads information from the Codewars  API to show you some of the skills you can use in Android development.

 Features/Components includes: